1st Edition

 2.6.
 Smart Architecture for the Blind

 2.7.
-People-Centered Smart Learning Ecosystems: frameworks of reference for optimal design and planning to support individual well-being and learning by being a model
+People-Centered Smart Learning Ecosystems: Frameworks of reference for optimal design and planning to support individual well-being and learning by being

 2.9.
-Smart Design Thinking focused on Human Responsiveness and Movement for Homeostasis Stability
+Smart Design for Human Responsiveness and Movement

 2.9.1 Proportioned and Smart Architecture